MarcusNg/SafeAndSound/README.md

      * Set `api_key = '<YOUR MEETUP API KEY>'`
 3. Next `$ pip install flask` and `$ pip install requests`
 4. Run the application `$ python app.py`
-5. Go to localhost to use the web app.
+5. Go to localhost to use the web app